Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.polish.txt

 Version 10:
 -PC now gets keyring when visiting Korlasz' Tomb for the first time.
 -Original NPCs use SoD joined dialogue inside Korlasz' Crypt always.
+-Main component: reinserted variable checks from Transitions mod for compatibility.
 -Updated install order syntax for Project Infinity.
 -Updated description of component 14 in the readme.